tjosseau/objectyve/readme.md

 * Basic mixin

     A basic mixin will copy all properties in the `constructor.prototype`, so only `shared` properties.
-This is the default mixin way in JavaScript.
-To perform this, give the `prototype` of the constructor as parameter :
+This is the default way in JavaScript.
+To perform this, give the `prototype` of the factory as parameter :
     ```javascript
     // [...]